jaspertc-cheanue/notes/README.md

 # 2024-02-24
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
 Next, allocate time for each task, taking into account the complexity and potential challenges.
 Finally, use tools and techniques such as version control, task management, debugging, testing, documentation, etc. to stay organised and make your code maintainable and scalable.
 Remember that continuous learning and adaptation are key to staying ahead in the ever-changing world of programming.

+# 2024-02-25
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help improve your programming skills:

+1. Break down large projects into smaller, manageable tasks.
+By doing this, you can focus on one task at a time, making it easier to complete them.
+2. Learn to use version control systems, such as Git, to manage your code.
+These tools will allow you track changes, collaborate with others,and keep yourcode organized and clean.
+3. Always write comments and document your codes.This will make it easy for you (and others) to understand your coding, especially as your projects grow in complexity.
+It will also make maintenance and updates much easier.
+4. Practice good coding habits, like using PEP8 (or similar) coding standards, naming variables and functions appropriately, following DRY (Don't Repeat Yourself) principles, etc.These habits will not only make yourcodes more readable but also help avoid common errors.
+5. Keep learning and staying up-to-date with new technologies and programming languages.
+As the technology and industry evolve, it'ssimply not enough to just know one language or framework.
+Being adaptable and open to new ideas will set you apart from others in the industry.
+6. Don' t be afraid to ask for help or to learn from mistakes.
+Programming is a continuous learning process, so it is essential to embrace feedback and learnfrom your errors and those of others.